Welcome to Year 3

 “The wisest mind has something yet to learn.”
 George Santayana

-Y3 Class Teacher, Designated Safeguarding Lead, Science Coordinator, RQT mentor
+Y3 Class Teacher, Designated Safeguarding Lead, Science Coordinator, Computing Coordinator

 Y3/4 Statutory Spelling List

-Please encourage your children to practise these compulsory spellings, these are essential and should be practised alongside weekly spellings.Y3 & Y4 Statutory Spellings
+Please encourage your children to practise these spellings.
+These are essential and should be practised alongside weekly spellings.Y3 & Y4 Statutory Spellings

 To help you with your learning this half term, here are some optional homework tasks and resources/activities for you to complete.
 I can’t wait to see your work that you complete at home!